 Tongue scraping and a clean tongue both promote saliva production, which helps with your digestion.

-Here’s my how-to tongue scrape video when you’re ready to get started.
+Here’s my how-to tongue scrape video so you can have a visual when you’re ready to get started.

 Did I miss any other good reasons you like to tongue scrape?
 Let me know with a comment below!